Susan3883/Pet-Purrsuit/README.md

 ## Project Status
 The coding project status is currently in progress.
 The game was initially planned to function as time management application with game-like features.
 As of this moment, the games aspects have been implement through the coding but the time-management aspect will need to be developed.

+Additionally, visual assets I have sourced and implemented into this game, can be located under the branch titled, 'Visual Assets'.
+These assets have been edited by myself through procreate to ensure better visual integration in my game.
+Also in the 'Visual Assets' branch, I have also included a file that credits where all the original assets were downloaded from.

-Despite, this the game is stable, with no current bugs.
+Overall, the current game is stable, with no current bugs.
 I hope players will enjoy what I've created as I certainly have strenghtened my overall coding literacy and now have a keen insterest in programming languages and game development.